jonaslu/ain/README.md

 Feel free to add more comments with explanation on the verification.

-When adding a test case also check the coverage (`task test:cover`) and verify your patch has been touched by tests.
+When adding a test case check the coverage (`task test:cover`) and verify your patch has been touched by tests.

 ### Unit tests
-If the patch involves just one or a few methods and it's by far easier to test it in isolation then add a unit-test in the same folder as the method under test.
+If the patch involves just one or a few methods and it's far easier to test it in isolation then add a unit-test in the same folder as the method under test.

 ### Test plan
 The third option is documenting any manual testing.
-Last in the commit message add a [test plan](https://www.iamjonas.me/2021/04/the-test-plan.html) section and with one bullet point for each test-case add: setup, execution and verification.
+Last in the commit message add a [test plan](https://www.iamjonas.me/2021/04/the-test-plan.html) with one bullet point for each test-case add: setup, execution and verification.
 Usage of coverage is encouraged so every part of the patch is properly tested.

 For a TL;DR; do a `git log` and see the commit history.